-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 27, 2010
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 9, 2011

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Thursday, May 27, 2010, beginning at 10:00 a.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters at 4400 Biscayne Blvd., Miami, Florida, 33137, on Thursday, June 9, 2011, beginning at 10:00 a.m., local time, for the following purposes:

-1. To elect as directors the ten nominees named in the attached proxy statement for a term of office expiring at the 2011 annual meeting of stockholders or until their respective successors are duly elected and qualified; and

-2. To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- 1. To elect as directors the ten nominees named in the attached proxy statement for a term of office expiring at the 2012 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To take a non-binding advisory vote on the compensation paid to the Company's named executive officers ("Say on Pay"); - 3.
+To take a non-binding advisory vote on the frequency of the advisory vote on Say on Pay in future years ("Say on Frequency"); and - 4.
+To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Holders of record of our common stock, par value \$0.01 per share, our Series A Preferred Stock, par value \$0.01 per share, and our 8% Series D Cumulative Convertible Preferred Stock, par value \$.01 per share, at the close of business on April 9, 2010, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+Holders of record of our common stock, par value \$0.01 per share, our Series A Preferred Stock, par value \$0.01 per share, and our 8% Series D Cumulative Convertible Preferred Stock, par value \$.01 per share, at the close of business on April 12, 2011, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.

-Whether or not you expect to be present, please sign and date the enclosed proxy and return it in the postage paid, selfaddressed envelope provided for your convenience.
+Please sign, date, and return the enclosed proxy in the postage paid, self-addressed envelope provided, or vote by Internet (instructions are on your proxy card).
 Management asks that you do this whether or not you plan to attend the Annual Meeting.
 Should you attend, you may, if you wish, withdraw your proxy and vote your shares in person.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on May 27, 2010
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on June 9, 2011

-The Proxy Statement and 2009 Annual Report are available at www.opko.com.
+The Proxy Statement and 2010 Annual Report are available at www.opko.com.